gigasquid/babar/README.md

   request *raise-temp until #just-right fn [] (increase-temp)
 ```

-- request when until (request commitment when belief until function)
+- **request when until** -  request commitment when belief until function

 You can specify a request to be executed when a belief is held and
 until another belief is held.